 Currently there is no online check in for flights outside of Europe.
 At Chicago, the check in desk opened just over 3 hours before the flight, although from Gatwick the ‘USA flight’ desks are always open due to the amount of US destinations they offer.
 The Chicago – Gatwick route only has 1 flight every other day, the Chicago – London route is a red eye overnight flight and the London – Chicago flight leaves in the afternoon, landing in the evening in America.
 Economy class is boarded by row number, starting at the back of the plane!

 If you use Norwegian to fly long haul a lot, they offer a CashPoints system which is like collecting air miles.
 The good thing is, is that you can cash the points in whenever you want.
 So every time I fly with them, I usually get a $15 discount on my next booking.
 I know it’s not much but it pays for a dinner at the airport!

 You can find out more on the Norwegian Airlines website!

 Have you flown long haul on a budget airline?
-Another option for a budget transatlanic flight would be WOW Air (who have just been bought by IcelandAir), which has a connection in Iceland.
+Budget transatlanic flights have been a life saver as an expat!
 This was my Norwegian Chicago to London review.
-My parents used the route when they came to visit during the summer and I’m using it for my visit over Christmas and again in March!
+My parents used the route when they came to visit during the summer and I’ve used them for travel over Easter, Christmas and then a random trip in March.